7coil/archlinux-on-ps4/README.md

 5. Initialising the operating system
     - [Chrooting](./steps/5/arch-chroot.md)
 6. Use your PS4 payload to run the Linux loader
-    - This page hasn't been created, as it is assumed that you already know how to do this.
+    - Instructions on how to do so are not included, as it is out of scope for this repository.
-    If you really need a tutorial, create an issue or help by creating a PR
+    ...but if you really wanted it, create a GitHub issue.
 7. Install a AUR Helper
     - [yay](https://github.com/Jguer/yay)
 8. Installing a desktop environment